 What do bees aesthetic preferences tell us?

-This is a slightly abridged version of Insects as art lovers: Bees for Van Gogh originally commissioned by and published in Antennae: the Journal of Nature in Visual Culture, Issue 3 Vol 2, 2007 (www.antennae.org.uk).
+This is an abridged version of Insects as art lovers: Bees for Van Gogh originally commissioned by and published in Antennae: the Journal of Nature in Visual Culture, Issue 3 Vol 2, 2007 (www.antennae.org.uk).

 Lars Chittka is a Professor of Sensory and Behavioural Ecology at Queen Mary College, University of London.
 He works on the visual perception, communication and psychology of insects.